 Key features include the campus:

-performing arts precinct with amphitheatre, music hub, adaptable project space, practice rooms, green room, drama and performing arts spaces
+performing arts precinct with amphitheatre, music hub, adaptable project space, music practice rooms, green room, drama and performing arts spaces

 science precinct with chemistry, physics and biology laboratories, preparation rooms, informal breakout space, covered outdoor science terrace and learning spaces

-outdoor terraces integrated with indoor learning hubs.
+outdoor learning terraces and landscaped passive recreation spaces integrated with indoor learning hubs.

 The Designated Neighbourhood Zone (DNZ) for the Fitzroy Gasworks (Senior Campus) is the Collingwood College DNZ and the Fitzroy High School DNZ together.